Cvetomird91/cpp-playground/README.md

 # cpp-playground
-Some example code from my first ventures into C and C++ prgoramming
+Some example code from my first ventures into C and C++ programming.